 If a connected account balance is negative, Stripe debits their external account on file.
 Stripe will attempt to debit up to the maximum attempts allowed.
 If all attempts fail, Stripe will pause payouts to and debits from the external account until the external account on file is updated.

 While an account’s balance is negative, you cannot send payouts to the account’s bank or debit card on their behalf.
 Stripe will resume sending payouts to the connected account once the account’s Stripe balance is again positive.

 If Stripe hasn’t already attempted to debit a connected account’s external account for a negative balance, you can set debit_negative_balances to

 true to allow Stripe to automatically do so.
-This functionality works only for banks located in Australia, Canada, Europe (SEPA countries, which includes the UK), New Zealand, and the U.S. (Connect only supports Standard and Express accounts in New Zealand.)
+This functionality works only for banks located in Australia, Canada, Europe (SEPA countries, which includes the UK), New Zealand, and the U.S. (Connect only supports auto debits for Standard and Express accounts in New Zealand.)
 Stripe can’t correct a negative Stripe account balance using a debit card or banks located in other countries.
 Enabling

 debit_negative_balances triggers debits (as needed) even when the connected account is on manual payouts.
 See Impact from chargebacks and negative balances for more details.